 Mercy, Mercy, Mercy – Cannonball Adderley Quintet

-The smooth, uplifting saxophone in this jazzy number pairs well with the Manhattan streets featured in The Wolf of Wall Street.
-As ‘Mercy, Mercy, Mercy’ plays, the main character Jordan Belfort arrives for his first day on the job in New York’s wall street district.
+The smooth, uplifting saxophone in this jazzy number pairs well with the Manhattan streets featured in the movie.
+As ‘Mercy, Mercy, Mercy’ plays, the main character Jordan Belfort (played by Leonardo Dicaprio) arrives for his first day on the job in New York’s wall street district.
 After arriving, he meets his eclectic boss, played by Matthew McConaughey.
-Not long after Belfort starts trading, the stock market crashes and he’s back on the street pounding the pavement, looking for any company who will take him.
+Not long after Belfort starts trading, the stock market crashes and he’s back on the street pounding the pavement, looking for any company that will take him.

 Related: Check out the best songs about New York City.